neargye-wg21/WG21/P1990/proposal.md

 Antony Polukhin <antoshkka@gmail.com>

-Date: 2020-03-28
+Date: 2020-04-07

-# Add operator[] to std::initializer_list
+# Make `std::initialzier_list` satisfy `ContiguousView`

 ## I. Introduction and Motivation

-`std::initializer_list` s a lightweight proxy object that provides access to an array of objects of type `const T`, but access to objects by index in the current version is difficult.
+`std::initializer_list` is a lightweight proxy object that provides access to an array of objects of type `const T`, but access to objects by index in the current version is difficult.
 Therefore, it is proposed to add an `operator[]` to `std::initializer_list`.

 Consider the simple example: